carlossando/RoboticArmWithVision/README.md

-# Pick and Place Vision-Guided Robotic Arm
+# Pick and Place Vision-Guided Robotic Arm (Recorder App)

+**This is one of 3 branches, this branch is the Recorder app, you can do your runs in this branch and the program will record all the necesary data to train a machine learning algorithm (not yet implemented), if you want to playback your recording, go to "Recorder App" branch, else if you only want to play with the physics go to the "Playground app" branch.**

 Kinematic 2D 2 link arm for pick and place controlled by a color blob detected by an Image processing algorithm.
 The program is modified to record the data: the tracker imput, the block position and the gripper state, this in order to create a dataset to train a machine learning algorithm( work in progress).